lancewood1/cloud-native-course-errata/README.md

 ### Labs extras

-- Locally, create another `fortune-service` running on a different port and observe that `container-to-container networking` service talks to the two `fortune-service` in round-robin fashion
 - Under PCF, enable `container-to-container networking` `greeting-ribbon-rest` and `fortune` service - and observe that services are now registered with IP-address/Port combincation